 Assessing designed sequence quality

-Family recognition tests Proteus simulations used Replica Exchange Monte Carlo (REMC) with eight replicas at temperatures between 0.236 and 3 kcal/mol; 750 million steps (per replica) were run;
+Family recognition tests Proteus simulations used Replica Exchange Monte Carlo (REMC) with eight replicas at temperatures between 0.236 and 3 kcal/mol; 750 million steps (per replica) were run.
+All positions (except Gly and Pro) were allowed to mutate freely into all types (except

+Gly and Pro).
+The simulations were done with the MMGBSA energy function, without any bias towards natural sequences or any limit

-the 10000 lowest energies among those sampled by any of the the replicas were retained for analysis, along with the 10000 Rosetta sequences.
-These sequences were submitted to the Superfamily fold recognition tool.
+on the number of mutations.
+The 10000 lowest energies among those sampled by any of the the MC replicas were retained for analysis, along with the 10000 Rosetta sequences.
+These sequences were submitted to the Superfamily fold recognition tool [ref added].
 Results are given in Table 5.
 For 6 of 8 proteins, all 10000 Rosetta sequences are assigned by Superfamily to the correct SCOP superfamily and family, with E-values between 0.5 10−3 and 4 10−3 for the family assignments.
-For two, the family success rates are 90/98%, with slightly higher E-values.
+For Cask and Tiam1, the family success rates are 90/98%, with slightly higher E-values.
 With model A = (ε=8 ,S1,n=6), the Proteus results are also good, with 6 out of 8 proteins giving 100% of correct family assignments, with E-values between 2 10−3 and 15 10−3 for the family assignments.
-For the 1R6J and Tiam1 proteins, only 13% and 4 %, respectively, of the top sequences were assigned to the correct family.
-For these two proteins, with the Proteus sequences, Superfamily only recognizes about half of the sequence length; for the other 6 proteins, the Superfamily match lengths are similar to those seen with the Rosetta sequences.
-Notice that Tiam1 was not part of the reference energy optimization set (nor was Cask).
+For the syntenin (1R6J) and Tiam1 PDZ domains, onlya few of the top sequences were assigned to the correct family (13% and 4 %, respectively) and the Superfamily tool only recognizes about half of the sequence length.
+In contrast, for the other 6 proteins, the Superfamily match lengths are similar to those seen with the Rosetta sequences.
+Notice that neither Tiam1 nor Cask were part of the reference energy optimization set.
 Specifically optimizing the reference energies for Tiam1 and Cask (model A’) did not improve the Superfamily performance, with just 0.1% of correct family assignments for Tiam1 and 63% for Cask (vs. 4% and 100% with model A).
 Apparently, target frequencies averaged over Tiam1 and Cask (and their close homologs) alone do not improve the model, compared to more generic PDZ target frequencies.
 This may be due to the rather low sequence and structural similarity between Tiam1 and Cask, which means that their mean sequence is not very close to either one.

 Switching to a second set of surface coefficients (model B) gave significantly improved Proteus results for Tiam1 and Cask, even though these values (set 2) were optimized earlier using a different solvent model (Coulombic instead of Generalized Born electrostatics)